 According to an article by Dr. Justine that published in Pet Health Network:

-- If he recently consumed a poisonous substance such as grapes, raisins or chocolates, etc. less than thirty minutes ago.
+- If he recently consumed a poisonous substance such as grapes, raisins or chocolates, etc. and your dog ate less than thirty minutes ago.

-- If the dog is not showing any signs of the poisoning at all
+- If Your dog is asymptomatic, means your dog is not showing any signs of the poisoning at all

 Remember, the only recommended product for dogs to induce vomiting at home is 3% Hydrogen Peroxide